- Home

 - Everyday Finance

-Core inflation, which strips out more volatile food and energy prices, rose from 3.3% to 3.6%, led by services inflation which jumped from 5.2 to 5.6%.
+Core inflation, which strips out more volatile food and energy prices, rose from 3.2% to 3.3%, while services inflation increased from 4.9% to 5%.

-Meanwhile, the Retail Prices Index (RPI) measure of inflation, which includes housing costs, eased slightly to 3.5% in the 12 months to August, down from 3.6% in July.
+Meanwhile, the Retail Prices Index (RPI) measure of inflation, which includes housing costs, increased to 3.4% in the 12 months to October, up from 2.7% in September.

-The largest upward contribution to the monthly change in inflation came from air fares, which rose this year but fell a year ago; the largest offsetting downward contributions came from motor fuels, and restaurants and hotels.
-Food and non-alcoholic drink prices slowed to 1.3% in the year to August 2024, down form 1.5% in the year to July.
+The largest upward contribution to the monthly change in inflation came from October’s increase in the energy price cap, steeper air fares and higher food costs, with the largest offsetting downward contributions coming from motor fuels.
 You can learn about ways you might be able to reduce your food bills in our guide 21 ways to save money on your food bills.

 Get your free no-obligation pension consultation